Samsung/tizen-docs/docs/application/dotnet/guides/applications/uiapplication/watch-app.md

 To enable your application to use the watch functionality:

-1. To use the `OnAmbientTick()` method of the [Tizen.Applications.WatchApplication](https://samsung.github.io/TizenFX/latest/api/Tizen.Applications.WatchApplication.html) class in the ambient mode, the application has to request permission by adding the following privilege to the `tizen-manifest.xml` file:
+1. To use the `OnAmbientTick()` method of the [Tizen.Applications.WatchApplication](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.WatchApplication.html) class in the ambient mode, the application has to request permission by adding the following privilege to the `tizen-manifest.xml` file:

-    ```
+    ```XML
     <privileges>
        <privilege>http://tizen.org/privilege/alarm.set</privilege>
     </privileges>
     ```

-2. To use the method and properties of the `Tizen.Applications.WatchApplication` class, include the [Tizen.Applications](https://samsung.github.io/TizenFX/latest/api/Tizen.Applications.html) namespace in your application:
+2. To use the method and properties of the `Tizen.Applications.WatchApplication` class, include the [Tizen.Applications](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.html) namespace in your application:

-    ```
+    ```csharp
     using Tizen.Applications;
     ```